mknittel/stable-marriage/README.md

 Details
 -------
-Implementation of algorithms that solve the stable marriage problem.
+Implementation of algorithms that solve the stable marriage problem and the binary affiliate matching problem.
 (https://en.wikipedia.org/wiki/Stable_marriage_problem)

+Code has been adapted from the ntzia stable-marriage repo (https://github.com/ntzia/stable-marriage), used in "Equitable Stable Matchings in Quadratic Time" (https://papers.nips.cc/paper/8337-equitable-stable-matchings-in-quadratic-time).

+Binary affiliate matching problem algorithms:
+* ILP: a standard integer linear program to solve BAM
+* PriorityMatch: an implementation of our proposed PriorityMatch algorithm (specifically, the SmartPriorityMatch implementation)

-Algorithms implemented from the literature:
+Stable marriage algorithms implemented from the literature:
 * Gale-Shapley
 [https://www.researchgate.net/publication/228108175_College_Admissions_and_Stability_of_Marriage]
 	* GS_MaleOpt produces the optimal solution for men